-Recommended prerequisite or permission of the instructor
+Recommended prerequisite or permission of the instructor Semester Offered: Fall, even years

 PSYC 430: Addictive Behaviors

 A study of addiction and addictive behaviors.
 This course provides a comprehensive overview of current theories about addictions, their prevention, and treatment.
 In addition, it will highlight controversies surrounding behavioral addictions, ways to link theory and practice, and motivational factors in personal change.